w3c/wai-curricula/content/index.md

 ## Overview

-This curriculum provides material for teaching accessibility, and for reviewing accessibility courses.
+This curricula resource provides material for teaching accessibility, and for reviewing accessibility courses.
 You can use it to develop robust digital accessibility courses.
 You can use it to include shorter accessibility topics in other courses, such as programming or graphics design.

-This curriculum includes modules that cover accessibility foundations that apply broadly, and modules specific for developers, designers, and content authors.
+You can also use this resource to evaluate existing or proposed courses.

+This resource includes modules that cover accessibility foundations that apply broadly, and modules specific for developers, designers, and content authors.
 The Foundation and Developing modules are available now.
 The Designer and Author modules will be available in 2021.

 <table class="dense">
  <caption>Curricula Modules</caption>